Hip Revision Surgery

 - Loosening or wearing of the implant, also known as mechanical failure, which typically occurs after years of having a hip implant.

 - A hip fracture, which can occur after a severe fall or impact injury, damaging the hip implant.

 - Infection in the hip replacement sometimes requires revision in order to replace and treat the infected portion of the hip implant.

 - Frequent hip dislocations may require revision surgery to correct the problem and prevent future dislocations.

 In order to determine if revision hip replacement is necessary, your physician will perform special testing to evaluate the positioning of your hip replacement components, as well as to visualize if there is any bone loss around the implant.
-Additionally, blood testing and other sampling may be done to determine if a hip replacement infection is present.
+Additionally, blood testing and another sampling may be done to determine if a hip replacement infection is present.

 During hip revision surgery, your surgeon will repair or remove certain portions of the original hip replacement.
 The specifics of each surgical procedure will vary depending on the particular patient and cause for the hip replacement failure.
 Dr. Peter K. Sculco will discuss the specific steps for your revision hip replacement procedure prior to your surgery.

 When successful, the benefits of undergoing revision total hip replacement surgery with Dr. Peter K. Sculco include the following: